 Irrespective of any code, however, there are two aspects of ethics which transcend any cultural adherence, namely:

-- the responsibility of the hunter to conduct the Hunt only with hunting weapons of such power and calibre which are capable of putting down game animals per weight and size relevant to firearm calibre at practical ranges within the shooting ability of the hunter, in a quick, humane and efficient manner, and;
+- the responsibility of the hunter to conduct the Hunt only with hunting firearms of such power and calibre which are capable of putting down game animals per weight and size relevant to firearm calibre at practical ranges within the shooting ability of the hunter, in a quick, humane and efficient manner, and;

 - the responsibility of the hunter to conduct the Hunt with fairness and with due regard to his/her own physical capabilities, and with honest recognition of his/her limitations and responsibilities towards his/her hunting companions or hunting assistants.